A-Altemara/A-Altemara/README.md

 ### Hi there 👋

-🔭 I’m currently working on my family photo website.
+🔭 I’m currently in the design stages of a Migraine tacking app.

-🌱 I’m currently learning learning full stack web development.
+🌱 I’m currently learning learning C# development.

 👯 I’m looking to collaborate on a japanese language study game.